BUSHWALKING ESSENTIAL GEAR

 You have to be able to carry 2 litres of water.
 I will always ask you to carry at least 1 litre during our walks.

-Take a bowl wide enough to help for the serving of food
+Take a bowl wide enough to use for meals when we serve food.

 For the soups, meals…Don’t forget it!